 In 1986, she led campaigns to stop violence against women.
 Various women's groups mushroomed as a result of these campaigns.
 One was the All Women's Action Society, of which Fernandez was president for five years.
 It is now one of the strongest women's advocacy groups in Malaysia.
 The Domestic Violence Act, Sexual Harassment Code and changes to the laws related to rape are all a result of its work.
 That same year, she was the founder member of Asia Pacific Women Law and Development (APWLD).
 This regional organisation was designed to bring together women lawyers and activists to look at women's law across the Far East.
 She was director for more than 10 years.

 From 1992, she was the chair of the Pesticide Action Network, working for the elimination of pesticides and developing sustainable agriculture, which led to campaigns on health, against GMOs, and taking back control of seeds.
-Fernandez also founded the Tenaganita organisation, which she still runs, in 1991 in Kuala Lumpur.
-It campaigns for the rights of foreign workers, up to three million of whom are in Malaysia.
+In 1991, Fernandez also founded the Tenaganita organization in Kuala Lumpur.
+The organisation campaigns for the rights of foreign workers, up to three million of whom are in Malaysia.
 Foreign workers have been lured into the country, as a deliberate policy of the Malaysian government and have played a critical role in the country's recent economic success, but many now find themselves suffering the most appalling abuses and are detained in camps as undesirables.

 Tenaganita, with 15 staff and 150 volunteers, works to document these problems, but also runs a half-way house for prostitutes with HIV, and a number of other programmes relating to migrant and poor workers' health, education, awareness and human rights.
 It also works with organisations in neighbouring countries to provide health, legal and pre-departure information for workers.
 In 2005 Tenaganita drew attention to controversial plans by the Malaysian government to deport more than a million foreign migrants.